sjavokhir/mobile-awesome/README.md

 ## Android samples

 ### Kotlin
-* [tivi](https://github.com/chrisbanes/tivi) - Tivi is a work-in-progress TV show tracking Android app, which connects to Trakt.tv.
-It is still in its early stages of development and currently only contains two pieces of UI.
-It is under heavy development.
 * [Simple-Calendar](https://github.com/SimpleMobileTools/Simple-Calendar) - A simple calendar with events, customizable widgets and no ads.
 * [Simple-Voice-Recorder](https://github.com/SimpleMobileTools/Simple-Voice-Recorder) - An easy way of recording any discussion or sounds without ads or internet access.
 * [Simple-Music-Player](https://github.com/SimpleMobileTools/Simple-Music-Player) - A clean music player with a customizable widget, stylish interface and no ads.
 * [Simple-Clock](https://github.com/SimpleMobileTools/Simple-Clock-Abandoned) - Combination of a beautiful clock with widget, alarm, stopwatch & timer, no ads.
 * [Simple-Draw](https://github.com/SimpleMobileTools/Simple-Draw) - A canvas you can draw on with different colors.
 * [Auxio](https://github.com/OxygenCobalt/Auxio) - A simple, rational music player for android.
-* [qksms](https://github.com/moezbhatti/qksms) - The most beautiful SMS messenger for Android.
 * [awesome-readium](https://github.com/readium/awesome-readium) - ⭐️ Awesome Readium-related resources.
 * [AudioRecorderView](https://github.com/Tougee/AudioRecorderView) - Simple Audio Recorder View with 'swap-to-cancel' Like Telegram.
-* [KAHelpers](https://github.com/FunkyMuse/KAHelpers) - Kotlin Extensions (Android extensions) and Helpers for smoother Android development.

 ### Java
 * [quran-android](https://github.com/quran/quran_android) - A Quran reading application for android.